The 6 Best Credit Cards for Groceries in 2021

 - Reward Options: Most of the cards on this list are cash back, which is an easy way to take advantage of rewards.
 But if you travel frequently, you might want a card that offers travel-based rewards.
 The American Express card is so valuable because when you use points for travel-related purchases, they’re typically worth more than percentage-based cash-back points.

 Again, you have to use the above factors to decide which of these credit cards–or any others out there–will work best for your needs.
 But here are a few recommendations based on different situations:

 The Busy Family: Blue Cash Preferred® Card from American Express

-- If you’re feeding two or more kids, you likely spend enough on groceries to max out that $6,000 per year cap on the American Express Blue Cash Preferred.
+If you’re feeding two or more kids, you likely spend enough on groceries to max out that $6,000 per year cap on the Blue Cash Preferred® Card from American Express.
 Add the gas you buy to shuttle the kids around town and your back-to-school shopping at local department stores, and you could be looking at hefty cash back.
-If you have the credit to qualify for this card, you can easily out-earn the $95 annual fee just by using it consistently.
+If you have the credit to qualify for this card, you can easily out-earn the $95 ($0 introductory annual fee in the first year) annual fee just by using it consistently.
 And if you don’t meet the credit qualifications, the American Express Blue Cash Everyday comes in a close second.

 The Stockpiler: Chase Freedom

 Chase hasn’t published all of its rotating bonus categories for 2021.
 With that said, there’s typically a quarter where wholesale stores are on the list.
 Whichever quarter that is is an excellent time to use this card to stock up on essentials and get up to $75 in cash back.

 The Foodie: Capital One® Savor® Cash Rewards Credit Card